Fleet Numbers: 284 - 303 (now 621 - 637)

 632 returned to service during June 2010 as part of the 125th Anniversary celebrations to compensate for the loss of so many other members of the 1930's fleet.
 630, 631 and 632 continued in service during 2011 with 631 and 632 operating on the final day for the traditional fleet on 6th November 2011.
 630 was withdrawn the previous week to receive a repaint back into 90's green and cream prior to its move to Crich early in 2012.

-621 and 627 moved to Kirkham Prison to be restored for the Friends of Fleetwood Museum, 625 and 637 are in open storage for the Birkenhead Tramway in a yard in Merseyside.
+621 and 627 moved to Kirkham Prison to be restored for the Friends of Fleetwood Museum, 625 and 637 moved to open storage for the Birkenhead Tramway in a yard in Knowlsey in Merseyside before moving to outside storage at Fleetwood Docks in 2015.

 630 entered service at Crich in Summer 2012 and has seen regular use, 622 is still at the LTT store and is shortly due to move to Anchorsholme school for use as a static classroom.
 632 is in open storage in a yard at Burton Road Blackpool however it will shortly be returning to Rigby Road and hopefully joining the heritage fleet soon.
 Former Engineering Car 259 (ex 624) will also be returning though it will need a major overhaul before it can operate, whilst 631 entered service with the heritage fleet in Blackpool and is currently in the works, regaining some of its original features including swingover seats, original style lifeguards and the modern headlights and indicators being removed and replaced with traditional headlights.